bpmconsultag/CUPS-PrintNode/README.md

 The script generate_printnode_queue.py will automatically generate CUPS Queue using the generic PrintNode PPD and inserting the Name of the inputSlots into it.

+If the queue should be generated without a ppd, use "-m raw".

 ## printNode.yml configuration parameters  (see printNode.yml for examples)
 Account: Account Descripton